Research history of Mammut: Species pending reassessment

 Although a majority of species formerly placed in "Mastodon"/Mammut have since been reclassified, a few other proboscidean species are still currently assigned to Mammut that are pending reassessments.
 The oldest-described species pending reassessment within Mammut is "Mammut" borsoni, which is known in Eurasia from at least MN15 (late Miocene) until MN17 (early Pleistocene) of the Mammal Neogene zones.
 "M." obliquelophus is another valid species of mammutid from Eurasia, first erected in 1980 by B.B.
 Mucha.
 "M." praetypicum, first erected in 1919, may be a synonym of "M." obliquelophus, although whether this is true remains uncertain.

 Several mammutid species from the Neogene of China are also assigned to Mammut or its junior synonym "Pliomastodon".
 One species referenced by several Chinese academic sources is Pliomastodon? zhupengensis, which was erected in 1991 by Zhang et al. in 1991 and is said to have been similar in incisor and mandibular development to M. matthewi.
-Two other species are also referenced in literature, M. shansiense (named by Chow and Chang in 1961) and M. lufugense (erected by Zhang in 1982), the former of which is probably a synonym of "M." borsoni and the latter of which has ambiguous taxonomic validity.
+Two other species are also referenced in literature, M. shansiense (named by Chow and Chang in 1961) and M. lufugense (erected by Zhang in 1982), the former of which some authors have argued is probably a synonym of "M." borsoni and the latter of which has ambiguous taxonomic validity.
+The synonymization of all Chinese "Mammut" species to "M." borsoni was first proposed by Heinz Tobien and coauthors in 1988, who argued that dental morphology alone (without additional cranial specimens available for study) could not sufficiently define "M." shansiense from "M." borsoni.
+In 2026, Xiao-Xiao Zhang and colleagues revived the name M. shansiense based on a cranium and suggested that it was an evolutionarily derived mammutid species that likely shared a close common ancestor with the North American species of Mammut.